 Frigidaire’s automated system was down due to technical difficulties and, I was told by the automated voice, they expected to be up and running again within four hours.
 I dialed Sears instead.
 Here, I was responded to the automated prompt to connect to the repair center.
 After navigating through a few more options, I got to speak to a customer service representative, who forwarded me to what they thought was the right extension.
 This person then forwarded me back to the automated voice and around and around I went.
 Later that afternoon, I called Frigidaire’s number and was told that all product information could be found at the manufacturer’s website, although I could find no explanation there or at any other major manufacturer’s website that would explain why nobody could build a quality machine for a reasonable price.

-Need to find a pro for your appliances?Find Pros
+Ready to start your appliances?Find Pros

 Answer #3: What the Independent Repairman Says